-Clinical facilities for several of the programs are available on campus and in the community at Creedmoor State Hospital, Nassau County Medical Center, South Oaks Psychiatric Hospital, North Shore University Hospital, Queens General Hospital, several clinics, public schools, and other agencies.
-The Institutedirected teaching facilities are the Adelphi University Psychological Services Center and the Postdoctoral Psychotherapy Center.
+Clinical facilities for several of the programs are available on campus and in the community at Creedmoor State Hospital, Nassau County Medical Center, South Oaks Psychiatric Hospital, North Shore University Hospital, Oueens General Hospital, several clinics, public schools, and other agencies.
+The Institutedirected training facilities are the Adelphi University Psychological Services Center and the Postdoctoral Psychotherapy Center.
 Special on-campus facilities include perception, learning, developmental, cognition, social, and applied research laboratories.
 There is close interaction with several health-related professional schools: Adelphi School of Nursing, Adelphi School of Social Work, Adelphi School of Business, and Adelphi School of Education.

-The clinical psychology program has been APA-accredited since 1957 and meets the New York State Department of Education requirements for School Psychology Certification.
+The clinical psychology program has been APA-accredited since 1957.
 The doctoral programs qualify graduates for the New York State Psychology licensing examination.
 Graduates of the postdoctoral program in psychotherapy and psychoanalysis are eligible for society membership in the International Federation of Psychoanalytic Societies.